 A slightly more comprehensive synonym for alarm Evaluating a rule generates an event.
 The result of an event can be “success” if everything is OK.
 An alarm is raised only if something goes wrong.
 You monitor events using the Events tab.

-A page within the Dashboard, for monitoring events.
+A page within the UI, for monitoring events.
 See Section 2.4, “The Events Tab”.